A group of four organic icons that represent people

 Individual-level data shows the groups that are most impacted, who has fewer resources to adapt, and who faces compounding risks.
 It also reveals the ways individuals adapt to climate impacts, transform their livelihoods, and build long-term resilience to withstand future shocks.
 These insights are critical to developing effective and targeted strategies.

-Revealing Resilience aims to increase visibility and awareness of inclusive data innovations to inform and strengthen global development and climate adaption.
+Revealing Resilience aims to increase visibility and awareness of inclusive data innovations to inform and strengthen global development and climate adaptation.
 The project also works to expand the use of existing measurement tools and approaches, strengthening the capacity of partner organisations to support inclusive development across the Asia-Pacific region.

 The Challenge